Agile Marketing and Real-Time Optimization

 3. Test outcomes with predictive scenarios

 Simulate possible outcomes to prepare for uncertainties.
-With predictive analytics, you can answer:
+With predictive analytics in marketing, you can answer:

 • What if TikTok gets banned?
 Where will you redirect that budget?